BashTux1/AutoCorrect-AHK-2.0/README.md

 ## Attention

-* Ensure the script file is saved and encoded in **"UTF-8-BOM"**, UTF-8 is not sufficient.
-(My script has been converted and saved as UTF-8-BOM.
-I mention this should it have changed at any point at your end). </br> You will get strange behaviour when converting letters with sepcial characters if not encoded at **UTF-8-BOM**.
-E.g.  touché, will output touchÃ©
+* Ensure the script file is saved and encoded in **"UTF-8-BOM"**, UTF-8 is not sufficient. </br> (My script has been converted and saved as UTF-8-BOM.
+I mention this should it have changed at any point at your end). </br> You will get strange behaviour when converting letters with sepcial characters if not encoded at **UTF-8-BOM**. </br> E.g.  touché, will output touchÃ©
-* If your output word contains a ` character, you need to type it twice, this is due to AHK using ` as an escape character.
-E.g. Password123`! would output as Password123! (without the `) so to output correctly use Password123``! (the first one is treated as a escape character and the second is the character to remain)
+* If your output word contains a ` character (standalone, not as an accent to a letter), </br> you need to type it twice, this is due to AHK using **`** as an escape character. </br>E.g. Password123`! would output as Password123! (without the **`**) so to output correctly use Password123``! (the first one is treated as a escape character and the second is the character to remain)

 ## Changelog